 Invitations should be sent out a minimum of six weeks prior to the event date.
 RSVP cut-off dates should be between two and three weeks before the event.
 Not all events will require guests to RSVP, particularly large advertised events such as public lectures.
 All events with catering require an RSVP so you can provide final numbers to your caterer.

-If you are receiving RSVP's by phone, note the accurate spelling of names to ensure that name badges will be correct (if required).
+If you are receiving RSVP's by phone, note the spelling of names to ensure name badges will be correct (if required).
 If supplying catering, be sure to note any special meal requirements.
 It is recommended to have the list of acceptances (guest list) on the run sheet and a list of apologies for reference and for future tracking purposes.

 sending a reminder email or following up with a phone call to those who have not registered two weeks prior to the event to try to boost numbers